 Agustus Toplady: If we sum up the evidence that has been given, we shall find its amount to be, that Arminianism came from the Church of Rome, and leads back again to the pit whence it was digged.

-Now there you go again playing the Catholic card.
-If you can't successfully debate your opponents, you can always fall back and call them Catholics.
+opponents, you can always fall back and call them Catholics.
 By the way, "Agustus" sounds pretty ROMAN to me.
 You might want to take a look in the mirror buddy.
 Mind if I call you Gus for short?
 Growing up I had a dog named Gus.
 He was a cool little schnauzer.
 He could urinate on command.
 That chubby chocolate eating kid from Willy Wonka was also named "Agustus".
 That movie is one of my favorites.
 The Gene Wilder one, not the lame Johnny Depp one.
 Favorite Augustus line: "I feel very sorry for Wonka.
 It's gonna cost him a fortune in fudge!"

 John Owen: Who would have thought that our church would ever have given entertainment to these Belgic semi-Pelagians, who have cast dirt upon the faces and raked up the ashes of all those great and pious souls whom God magnified, in using as his instruments to reform his church; to the least of which the whole troop of Arminians shall never make themselves equal, though they swell till they break?